How to Identify Your Target Audience

 If you’re using personal Facebook or Instagram accounts to run your business, now is the time to change to Business Accounts.
 You’re missing out on audience insights when you stay with a personal account.
 And you’re breaking Facebook’s terms of service by using a personal account rather than a business page to run your business.

-If your business is more offline than online, think about your best customers over the years.
+If your business is more offline than online, consider your best customers over the years.

 • Who do you find to be the most pleasant to work with?